 10001) 10000 grains of sand is not a heap (by #10000 & tolerance principle)

-Welcome to the sorites paradox (“sorites” = “heap” in Greek), the argument that allows us to prove that a 90-year-old woman is a child, a blade of grass is red, and Danny DeVito is tall.
-It was invented by Eubilides sometime in the 4th century BCE, when he also invented the Liar and a few other paradoxes.…
+It’s easy to see that this type of argument allows us to prove that a 90-year-old woman is a child, a blade of grass is red, and Danny DeVito is tall.…